SoftUni-Internal/interactive-content/EN/08-Design-Patterns/05-Summary.md

 ## In this lesson you learned:

 - What **design patterns** are
-    * typical solutions to common problems in software design
+    * solutions to common problems in software design

 - Why we use them
     * they improve the maintainability of our code